Aruba's Wild Side: Nature, Animal & Eco-Friendly Experiences Beyond the Beach

 The dunes near the California Lighthouse, on the northwest tip, are one of the most photographed-yet-undertold spots on the island.
 Pale sand, low scrub, the lighthouse on the hill, and almost always quiet at sunrise.
 Park at the lighthouse and walk over.

-If you've got a rental car, the dunes pair well with a lap of the north coast — Alto Vista chapel, the Bushiribana Ruins, and back via Andicuri.
+If you've got a rental car, the dunes pair beautifully with a lap of the north coast: Alto Vista chapel, the Bushiribana Ruins, and back via Andicuri.

 Tierra del Sol: Golf in the Landscape

 If you're a golfer or just want a more relaxed outdoor day, Tierra del Sol Golf Course by Iberostar is the only championship course on the island.
-The course is built into the natural landscape — cacti, ocean views, the lighthouse on the horizon — and the wildlife on the back nine is part of the round.
-Tee times go faster than people expect; book ahead.
+The course is built into the natural landscape: cacti, ocean views, the lighthouse on the horizon, and the wildlife on the back nine is part of the round.
+Tee times go faster than people expect, so book ahead.

 How to Explore Responsibly (and Why It Matters)

 Aruba is small.
 About 32 km long, with limited fresh water and ecosystems that have already been hit hard by past development.
-The reason we still have a national park, a healthy reef, and visible wildlife is the conservation work the Aruba Conservation Foundation has done — and the visitors who follow the rules.
+The reason we still have a national park, a healthy reef and visible wildlife is the conservation work the Aruba Conservation Foundation has done, together with the visitors who follow the rules.

-• Stay on marked paths.
-The vegetation looks rough but it's slow-growing — once trampled, it takes years to recover.
+- Stay on marked paths.
+The vegetation looks rough but it's slow-growing, and once trampled, it takes years to recover.

 What to Pack for an Outdoor Day in Aruba